Bandock/vipr_emulator/README.md

 |`Q`|`W`|`E`|`R`|
 |`A`|`S`|`D`|`F`|
 |`Z`|`X`|`C`|`V`|

+## Expansion Board Support
+- VP-595 Simple Sound Board (Replaces the base tone generator when turned on.)

 ## Currently Supported Renderers
 - OpenGL 2.1 (Should run on most hardware, though it does take advantage of some extensions.)